INSCAPE

 Facilitators

-Freeman Patterson, C.M., O.N.B., M.Div (photographer, writer, teacher, gardener)
+Freeman Patterson, C.M., O.N.B., M.Div (photographer, author, teacher, gardener)

 Special Guests